PLEASE NOTE: this version of Bad Bureaucrats was created on 27 January 2016 and is a work in progress. Last edited May 2021.

 In simple terms, in 1994 Telstra called the shots on how the government, as the regulator during the COT arbitrations, could or could not proceed.
 Sadly, the Herald Sun statement concerning corrupt conduct of government bureaucrats suggests this conduct was still present in their ranks 14 years after the COT arbitrations.

-When the COT Cases disclosed to the Telecommunication Industry Ombudsman and his Deputy the truth surrounding how bad Telstra’s network was affecting their businesses those bureaucrats were recycled into another position where they assisted the powers to be to conceal the truth in what the COT Cases had proved.
+When the COT Cases disclosed to the various Telecommunication Industry Ombudsman (TIO-bureaucrats) the truth surrounding how bad Telstra’s network was affecting their businesses those bureaucrats were recycled into another position where they assisted the powers to be to conceal the truth in what the COT Cases had proved.

 Copper Wire was not compatible